 A deep dive into cursor-based pagination in MongoDB

-One of the improvements we had to make to Engage as we continue to scale is changing how we paginate some result sets from offset-based pagination to cursor-based pagination.
+One of the improvements we had to make to Engage as we continue to scale is changing the way we paginate some result sets from offset-based pagination to cursor-based pagination.
 This Mixmax article is a good introduction but in this piece, I explore more details and talk about navigating some tricky parts of cursor-based pagination.

 Outline